kernyan/CarND-Advanced-Lane-Lines-P4/writeup_report.md

 To determine the radius of curvature, we refit our quadratic lines after adjusting pixel position to relative physical distance.
 Using the equation shown in this [article](http://www.intmath.com/applications-differentiation/8-radius-curvature.php), we calculated the radius of curvature with respect to the base of our detected line.
 See `GetRadCurvature` function in utils.py

-To determine the distance of vehicle relative to lane centre, we took the average of the detected lane lines and compared how many pixels are off compared the image centre.
+To determine the distance of vehicle relative to lane centre, we took the average of the detected lane lines and compared how many pixels are off compared to the image centre.
 We then convert this measurement to physical distance.
 Implicit in this operation is the assumption that the camera is mounted in the middle of the car.
 See `GetOffCentre` function in utils.py

 #### 7. Highlighting area between lanes